South Fork Lodge

 South Fork offers a range of accommodations including Suites within the main lodge with sweeping views of the river and all the amenities just down the corridor.
 For those looking for more privacy the Deluxe Suites are stand alone two-story cabins by the casting ponds ideal for groups or families or for a real home-from-home, The Residence offers families a private place to gather and dine by the riverbank.
 Fisherman's cabins are a stones-throw from the outfitters designed for the avid fisherman and for the ultimate wilderness experience opt for a night under canvas and the starry sky in the South Fork Canyon.
 It is a wonderful trip for families, and the camaraderie of camp will not soon be forgotten.

 South Fork's chefs craft spring and summer menus featuring local ingredients and regional seasonal fare.
 Snake River Farms provides the Grill with the highest quality local meat, Ballard Family dairy provides its award-winning cheeses and the lodge boasts one of the region’s finest wine lists.
-The Riverside Bar boasts stunning views and cozy fireplaces for cool mountain evenings, while the Store House provides breakfast and lunch from fresh brewed coffee to artisan sandwiches perfect for a riverside picnic.
+The Riverside Bar boasts stunning views and cosy fireplaces for cool mountain evenings, while the Store House provides breakfast and lunch from fresh brewed coffee to artisan sandwiches perfect for a riverside picnic.

 Location & Directions